iRodama05/Employee-Management-System/README.md

 1. Typing a number outside the selection menu (ex.
 8) it will just show the menu again and wait for a valid imput.
 2. Typing a wrong data type on an attribute (ex.
 String on an int attribute) will completely break the code entering a infinite loop of showing the menu (don't know how to fix this in time)
 3. Not actually an issue, but more of a clarification: If you show the employee list, but there is none, it will appear to show the menu again.
 This is not exactly the case; it will just show a blank line.
 It will do teh same with ID search.
+4. Not actually an error, but the code is compatible with negative numbers, so Employees can have negative salaries (they owe yo :o).